Business and Computer Technologies

 OST 7141

-This course introduces the basics of 3D Printing and students will learn about different types of 3D printers, materials needed for printing, how to set up a printer, and how to print.
+This course introduces the basics of 3D printing and design.
+Students will learn about different types of 3D printers, materials needed for printing, how to set up a printer, and how to print.
 Come ready to have fun and explore 3D printing!
 This course will be instructor-led and delivered on campus.
 Prepayment of tuition is required.

-This course is for students who have successfully completed Introduction to Family Tree Maker or for those who have an intermediate level of experience with the Family Tree Maker software.
-Students will learn to do in-depth research and record additional ancestors and descendants in Family Tree Maker 2019, scan and improve the appearance of their photos before entering them into Family Tree Maker and produce customized genealogy charts and reports.
-They will learn to document their research properly by entering repositories, sources, and citations.
-Upon completion, students will be able to expand their family trees within Family Tree Maker and use the skills gained to produce a mediumly complex family history book.
-In addition, those employed in or wishing to pursue a career in genealogy services will learn more advanced research, data entry, scanning, organizational, and computer skills.
+This course is for students who want to learn about features and functions of the all-new Family Tree Maker® 2024.
+Students must have successfully completed Introduction to Family Tree Maker or have an intermediate level of experience with the Family Tree Maker® software.
+Students will learn to unlock previous versions of Family Tree Maker® software, create maps that show events and people associated with them, give friends and relatives viewing privileges to their trees on their smartphones, make interactive documentaries with talking picture files, use the built-in family resource center, Turn Back Time® up to 5,000 changes, add Relative Hint™ sticky notes, use the greatly expanded Photo Darkroom® Tools, and use other new features and tools.
+Those employed in or wishing to pursue a career in genealogy services will learn advanced research, data entry, scanning, organizational, and computer skills.
 This course is instructor-led and delivered on campus.
 Prepayment of tuition is required.
-Students should bring a flash drive (at least 16GB) with their Family Tree Maker backup file on it to the first class.
+Students should bring a 16GB+ flash drive with their Family Tree Maker® backup file (including media) on it to the first class.

 Course Code Section Days Date Time Loc